inbn/component-gallery/src/content/tabs.md

 Each tab panel has an associated tab element, that when activated, displays the panel.
 Only one panel of content is displayed at any one time.

 Tabs are an example of an [interface metaphor](https://en.wikipedia.org/wiki/Interface_metaphor), based on the tabs attached to the top of folders used inside filing cabinets.
 They almost act like a table of contents for the content within.
-Like their real-world namesake tabbed interfaces allow a user to see the outline of a larger set of data at a glance and quickly navigate to the descired section.
+Like their real-world namesake tabbed interfaces allow a user to see the outline of a larger set of data at a glance and quickly navigate to the desired section.

 ## Usage guidelines